Umaga Death – Drug Overdose

 Without question, the first reason for the shock was the Samoan-American wrestler’s young age; he was not even 40 years old.
 Secondly, he had been noted as looking healthy and strong during his stint on a wrestling tour in Australia, as per writer James Caldwell of Pro Wrestling Torch.
 Also, he had worked almost right until his death, so the event was certainly unexpected to family, friends, and fans alike.

-His passing added to a surprisingly high number of wrestlers have died before the age of 50.
+Umaga’s passing added to a surprisingly high number of wrestlers who have died before the age of 50.
 Other wrestlers who passed away at a young age include Eddie Guerrero (38), Andrew “Test” Martin (33), and “The British Bulldog” Davey Boy Smith (39).

-Particularly sad too was that rumors were circulating at the time of the Umaga death that he might return to the WWE.
-Given the huge outpouring after the news of the wrestler’s passing, it is clear that he was well liked by other wrestlers and enthusiasts of sports entertainment.
+Particularly sad too was that rumors were circulating just prior to Umaga’s death that he might return to the WWE.
+Given the huge outpouring after the news of the wrestler’s passing, it is clear that he was well liked by his peers and fans alike.

 Have a favorite Umaga memory?
 Share in the comments below.